anne-d-wic/production-efficiency-powerbi-dashboard/README.md

 ## Notes
 <details><summary><strong>See more</strong></summary>

 The data used in this project is simulated for demonstration purposes.

-The emphasis is on analytical reasoning, KPI design, transformation logic, dashboard structure, and business-oriented interpretation in a realistic industrial reporting scenario.
+The focus is on analytical reasoning, KPI design, transformation logic, dashboard structure, and business-oriented interpretation in a realistic industrial reporting scenario.
 </details>